 The UCLA College of Engineering was established in 1943 when California Governor Earl Warren signed a bill to provide instruction in engineering at the UCLA campus.
-It first opened its doors to students in 1945 and was renamed the Henry Samueli School of Engineering and Applied Science in 2000.
-The school now ranks among the top 10 engineering schools in public universities nationwide.
+It first opened its doors to students in 1945 and was dedicated as the Henry Samueli School of Engineering and Applied Science in 2000.
+The school ranks among the top 10 engineering schools in public universities nationwide.

-The School houses several research centers in which the Schools faculty actively participate.
+UCLA engineering faculty members are active participants in many interdisciplinary research centers.
 The Center for Embedded Networked Sensing (CENS) develops embedded networked sensing systems and applies this revolutionary technology to critical scientific and social applications.
-The Institute for Cell Mimetic Space Exploration (CMISE) was established to identify, develop, promote, and commercialize nano-, bio-, and information technologies for sensing, control, and integration of complex natural and artificial systems.
-The Functional Engineered Nano-Architectonics Focus Center (FENA) leverages the latest advances in nanotechnology, molecular electronics, and quantum computing to extend semiconducter technology further into the realm of the nanoscale.
-The Center for Scalable and Integrated Nano-Manufacturing (SINAM) transforms laboratory science into industrial applications in nanoelectronics and biomedicine, creating the next generation of nanotools and systems that will enable cost-effective nanomanufacturing.
+Researchers in the Institute for Cell Mimetic Space Exploration (CMISE) identify, develop, promote, and commercialize nano-, bio-, and information technologies for sensing, control, and integration of complex natural and artificial systems.
+The Functional Engineered Nano-Architectonics Focus Center (FENA) leverages the latest advances in nanotechnology, molecular electronics, and quantum computing to extend semiconductor technology further into the realm of the nanoscale.
+The Center for Scalable and Integrated Nano-Manufacturing (SINAM) transforms laboratory science into industrial applications in nanoelectronics and biomedicine. creating the next generation of nanotools and systems that will enable cost-effective nanomanufacturing.
 The Center for Nanoscience Innovation for Defense (CNID) facilitates the rapid transition of research innovation in the nanosciences into applications for the defense sector.
-Finally, the California NanoSystems Institute (CNSI) is a joint endeavor with UC Santa Barbara to develop the information, biomedical, and manufacturing technologies of the twentyfirst century.
+Finally, the California NanoSystems Institute (CNSI)-a joint endeavor with UC Santa Barbara-develops the information, biomedical, and manufacturing technologies of the twenty-first century.